kanopi/drupal-starter/README.md

 Features:

+- Configured for Pantheon hosting
+- Unopinionated Modern Drupal Installation
-- Drupal 10 - Composer Install
+- Composer Installation
-- Docksal Configuration
+- Docksal Local Development Configuration
-- Basic CircleCI configuration
+- CircleCI Deployment and Testing configuration
-- Project Readme

-## Additional Documentation

-- [Installation](INSTALLATION.md) - for step by step instructions on setting this repository up for the first time.
-- [About](ABOUT.md) - for details on how this repository is set up and the reasoning behind it.

 Please make this README as project specific as possible.
 Delete the things that are not relevant or add new sections as needed.

+## Project specific notes

+Are there any projects specific quirks or setup that should be noted?

 ## Important links